-Work Experience is an important opportunity for students to experience real workplaces and commercial settings and develop networks in industry.
-Work Experience learning through a holiday period cannot be covered through the College and parents/caregivers must make alternative arrangements for insurance cover.
+Authority Developed Work Place Learning (ADWPL) is an important opportunity for students to experience real workplaces and commercial settings and develop networks in industry.
+Work Experience learning through a holiday period cannot be covered through the college and parents/caregivers must make alternative arrangements for insurance cover.

-Each year group will have a block of Work Experience as indicated on the term planners.
-Ms Armstrong and Mrs Ward co-ordinate Work Experience and students and parents/caregivers make initial contact with suitable employers.
-Working at home will generally not be encouraged Work Experience, as the College would prefer students to take the opportunity to experience a difference work place.
+Each year group will have a block of ADWPL as indicated on the term planners.
+Ms Armstrong and Mrs Ward co-ordinate ADWPL and students and parents/caregivers make initial contact with suitable employers.
+Working at home will generally not be encouraged Work Experience, as the college would prefer students to take the opportunity to experience a difference work place.
+In Years 11 and 12 students are able to count a maximum of 4 Unit equivalents towards their WACE.
+To claim one Unit, students must complete 55 hours WPL and one logbook and one skills journal.
+It is therefore possible to gain a maximum of 2 Units in Year 11 and 2 in Year 12.